 Mid American Renewables and Gunther Portfolio have published interesting aerial video and photographs that show additional views of the plant at various stages of construction.

-A Earth Observatory image by Jesse Allen, using EO-1 ALI data provided courtesy of the NASA EO-1 team.
+A Earth Observatory image by Jesse Allen, using Landsat data from the U.S. Geological Survey.
 Caption by Adam Voiland.